 “RAILROAD, n.
 The mechanical device enabling us to get away from where we are to where we are no better off.” - Ambrose Bierce.
 The Devil’s Dictionary.

 Frank Reno (above) began his criminal career running three-card monte games along the Columbus highway, which forded the White River near his family’s 1,200 acre farm, about two miles north of Seymour, Indiana.
-When neighbors who had been fleeced complained, Frank and three of his brothers - John, Simeon (Sim) and William - responded with arson.
+When neighbors who had been fleeced by Frank and three of his brothers - John, Simeon (Sim) and William - complained, the boys responded with arson.
 Over several years, as the boys matured, most of their hamlet of Rockford was burned down at least once.
-The brothers then invested their winnings, buying up distressed properties, including a hotel, the Radar House.
+The brothers then invested their winnings, buying up distressed properties, including a hotel named the Radar House.

 “DISOBEDIENCE, n.
 The silver lining to the cloud of servitude.” ibid

 Beginning in 1863 the boys joined in the Union Army, not out of patriotism but with a fiduciary respect for the $400 bounties that were being paid for new recruits.
-So strong was the Reno sense of capitalism, that after a day or two of military service the boys would desert just to sign up again.
+So strong was the Reno sense of capitalism, that after a day or two of military service the boys would desert, just so they could sign up again.
 It was called bounty jumping if they caught you, but only William was held long enough to receive an honorable discharge.

 “RASCALITY, n.
 Stupidity militant.” ibid